alf45tar/Art-Net-Gateway/README.md

 There are a lot of similar projects out there but no one I tried is stable.
 Art-Net Gateway never reboot after days of work.

-# How to use it
+# How to connect to the WiFi

-It connect to last AP within 15 seconds or run [WiFiManager](https://github.com/tzapu/WiFiManager) portal creating the "Art-Net Gateway Setup" with captive portal for configuration.
+- Art-Net-Gateway uses a WiFi connection manager with web captive portal.
+The configuration portal is of the captive variety, so on various devices it will present the configuration dialogue as soon as you connect to the created access point.
+- When your ESP starts up, it sets it up in Station mode and tries to connect to a previously saved Access Point within 15 seconds
+- If this is unsuccessful (or no previous network saved or timeout) it moves the ESP into Access Point mode (default ip 192.168.4.1)
+- Using any wifi enabled device with a browser (computer, phone, tablet) connect to the newly created Access Point
+- Because of the Captive Portal and the DNS server you will either get a 'Join to network' type of popup or get any domain you try to access redirected to the configuration portal
+- Choose one of the access points scanned, enter password, click save
+- ESP will try to connect.
+If successful Art-Net Gateway is up and running.
+If not, reconnect to AP and reconfigure.
-If no user connected to portal within 60 seconds it activate the WiFI in AP mode with
+- If no user connect to within 60 seconds ...

 # How to compile it